 Umbilical stem cells help with the treatment of over 80 diseases, but you’ll need to cryogenically bank your cord blood if you want it available when you need it.
-Our partners at ConsumerAffairs researched the best cord blood banks in Las Vegas to help you invest in your family’s health.
+We researched the best cord blood banks in Las Vegas to help you invest in your family’s health.

 On average, more than 20,000 babies are born in Las Vegas every year.
 The city and surrounding communities are growing, with families now making up well over half of the households in Las Vegas, Summerlin, Nellis Air Force Base, Henderson, North Las Vegas and Spring Valley.